Skip navigation

 Adaptable, ready-to-use content to encourage FAFSA submissions

-• Need help communicating with students and families about the FAFSA reporting delay?
+Need help communicating with students and families about the FAFSA delay?

 See the “Communication Resources” section below for starter content.

-FAFSA and Pell Grant awarding is set to substantially change for the 2024-2025 academic year.
-These changes will have major impacts on your prospective and returning students and their families, and subsequently, your communication and financial aid strategy.
+Year two of the FAFSA change and rollout challenges will have major impacts on your prospective and returning students and their families, and subsequently, your communication and financial aid strategy.

 Our student communication and financial aid experts are creating a suite of adaptable, ready-to-use content you can use on your website and in your communications stream to walk students and families through the changes and encourage FAFSA submissions, as well as a training toolkit to help onboard financial aid associates to your team.